oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 On re-running the same option you will find the previously existing files being backed up under directory →   \<outdir>/\<region>/backup_Tagging/\<Date>-\<Month>-\<Time>.

-## Create Network

-**Pre-requisite:**

-Run the script **fetch_compartments_to_variablesTF.py** Execute CD3 Validator, to avoid any errors during the creation of VCN objects.
-(Check out Support for CD3 Validator for the details)

-<ins>Fetch Compartments to Varaibles TF file:</ins>

-This script will fetch OCIDs of all compartments that exist in the tenancy and place them in variables_\<region>.tf directory.

-Command used to execute from OCSWork VM: (Fetch Compartments) - python fetch_compartments_to_variablesTF.py /cd3user/tenancies/<customer_name>/terraform_files

-For other workstations - example: laptop, specify the path of 'outdir' and path of 'config' file for Python OCI - python fetch_compartments_to_variablesTF.py \<path to outdir> --configFileName \<path to config file>

-To create network objects like VCN, subnets etc in OCI; VCNs, VCN Info, Subnets and DHCP tabs of CD3 are required to be configured.

 ## a.
 VCNs Tab

 **Note:**